 Tests carried out with operators showed that NextAlert detected 40% more information than the operators did, with the information shared on average 20 minutes earlier.

 Traffic from NextAlert can be adapted according to the region, network and language used.
-It is accessible through different channels including APIs and can also be provided with third-party data integrated (maps, IoT, …).
+It is accessible through different channels including APIs and can also integrate and analyze third-party data (maps, IoT, …).

 NextAlert can be easily integrated into information or route planner applications.
 It is currently implemented in the SNCF application for Ile-de-France and 10 French metropolitan areas.
 It provides specific information to the SNCF application’s route planner.
 It is also integrated in the ViaFacil mobility solution.